DSPN/oracle-deployment-guide/instructions.md

   * bootDriveSizeInBytes is the size of the boot volumne where you would store your operating system.
 In OPC, this is defaulted to a HDD.
   * appDataDriveSizeInBytes is the size of your low latency drive for storing your Cassandra database data.
   * networkPrefix is the prefix you can define for your static IPs' names.
   * sshKey is the label of your sshkey in your OPC environment.
 You can assign any name your want.
+You will later use this value as the first argument for "deploy.sh" script in step 5 below.
   * securityList is name of your security list used for your DataStax Enterprise cluster deployment.
 Our current release will ignore this iput.
 We use OPC default security list instead.
   * securityRules is the name of your security rules used for your DataStax Enterprise cluster deployment.
 Our current release will ignore it since we use OPC default security list.
  <br>